craiig/docker-bigdata-cluster/benchmarks/spark-perf/README.md

 Just change the "spark-bin" variable in the source.sh file in local-hadoop to your path and rerun.
 The script will resource the file for you.

+#### Clean

+In the event that you had to interrupt an execution, run `make clean`.
+This will remove some temporary files that tell the script that an execution is underway.
+While these files are present an execution of `make` will fetch logs instead of executing.

 ## SSH Setup

 The ./bin/run script that is used to run the tests uses ssh.
 If you do not want